KatlegoSeiphemo/KatlegoSeiphemo/README.md

 # Katlego Seiphemo 🇿🇦
 ### Full-Stack Developer | AI Engineering Student | Technical Support Specialist

 👋 Hi there!
 I'm Katlego, a detail-oriented and motivated software developer based in **Johannesburg, South Africa**.
-I have a strong foundation in **software development, data analytics, and cybersecurity**, combined with hands-on experience in customer service, retention, and technical support.
+I built a strong foundation in **software development, data analytics, and cybersecurity**, combined with hands-on experience in customer service, retention, and technical support in the past.

 I’m passionate about building **secure, scalable, and user-focused applications**, and I’m currently seeking an **entry-level role or internship** where I can grow while contributing to impactful, real-world solutions.